A BRIEF HISTORY OF TURKEY

 Then in 1914 Turkey joined the German side in the First World War.
 However Turkey surrendered on 30 October 1918.
 Afterwards the Turks were stripped of their empire.

 Furthermore Greece, France, Italy and Britain occupied parts of Turkey.
 The Sultan was powerless so in 1920 General Mustafa Kemal formed a national assembly in Ankara.
 Kemal and his army drove out foreigners in the Turkish War of Independence 1920-22 and in November 1922 the national assembly abolished the sultanate.
 Mustafa Kemal became president of Turkey.
 Kemal introduced reforms and made Turkey a modern, secular state.
 He also promoted education and introduced a modified Latin alphabet.
-The fez was abolished in 1925 and from 1930 women were allowed to vote.
+The fez was abolished in 1925 and in 1934 women gained full voting rights.
 Mustafa Kemal took the name Kemal Ataturk.
 He remained president of Turkey until his death in 1938.

 In 1999 Turkey was formally accepted as a candidate for EU membership.
-Like the rest of the world Turkey suffered in the recession of 2009 but soon recovered.
-Today important industries in Turkey are tourism and textiles.
-Today the population of Turkey is 79 million.
+In the early 21st century the economy of Turkey is growing rapidly.
+Important industries in Turkey are tourism and textiles.
+Today the population of Turkey is 80 million.

 A brief history of Bulgaria